 What is antimicrobial resistance?

-What are the implications of AMR?
+What are the issues of AMR?

-Australia’s Animal Sector Antimicrobial Resistance Action Plan
+Australia’s Animal Sector Antimicrobial Resistance Action Plan 2023 to 2028

 Good news in AMR surveillance